swissup/swissup.github.io/m2/extensions/chat-gpt-assistant/backend/content-generation.md

 # Content Generation

-With our extension you can generate content in two ways.
+With our extension you can generate content for products and categories in two ways.

 ### Generate button